|

 Reading values from the Registry

 The registry is the new (tada) way of storing application-specific data on the user's system.
 Gone is the easy and understandable INI-system; from now on, it's as complex as ever.
-Anyway, here is some code to read values from the registry.

 Author: